Telangana Rebellion: Structure and organisation

 The communist peasant rebellion set up a system of governance called gram rajyams or village communes which managed all administrative and judicial functions.
 They consisted of samitis (committees) elected in village meetings with universal adult franchise.
 The number of members in each samiti ranged from five to seven and varied between villages.
 The samitis supervised the redistribution of land and organised systems for dispute resolution, and to address complaints, conflicts and abuses including family and personal issues.
 The former role of the deshmukhs was replaced by these systems.
 The communes in the later stage established judicial courts with a jury system.
 The individual communes lacked coordination with each other and suffered from isolation through the entire duration of the rebellion.

 The Andhra Mahasabha and Communist Party of India were undifferentiated by the villagers and collectively were simply known as Sangham (The Organisation), from their reference to the initial village level organisations called sanghams.
 The porosity in membership of the Sangham was very high, anyone who supported and participated was de facto considered a member of the party which in turn made entire villages an extension of the party itself.
 Any villager could be elected to positions within it.

 The dalams (squads) were initially created for defensive purposes.
 They developed into an armed force and were reorganised separately from the organisation of the communes.
 The garrison village squads remained within them while guerrilla squads were divided into five area groups, each with a number of zones and a commanding officer in each zone overseeing several squads.
 The individual squads were composed of 10 combatants.
 The revolutionary headquarters became the coordination centre for the squads.
 The squad leaders in the early stages were usually middle peasantry with small landholding while the majority of the members were landless labourers and rural poor.
 The disparity existed as a consequence of much of the population being illiterate, and literacy became a requirement for effective long-distance communication.
 Only 10% of the population in Telangana was literate and the ones that could be found were from the middle peasantry.

+The communists used the model of New Democracy and envisioned a two-stage revolution.